University of FloridaSolutions for Your Life

-Broadcast Boom Sprayer Calibration 1
+Broadcast Boom Sprayer Calibration

-Thomas W. Dean and Frederick M. Fishel2
+Thomas W. Dean and Frederick M. Fishel

 Introduction

 One of the most important tasks for a pesticide applicator is making sure the correct amount of pesticide is applied to the target site.
 Calibration is the process by which the amount of pesticide being applied per a unit of area is determined.
 Problems in calibration can lead to the application of too little or too much pesticide.
 Studies have shown that pesticides are often applied at rates the pesticide applicator does not intend.
 If, however, too little pesticide is applied, the pest may not be controlled as intended.
 Sometimes it's possible to repeat the application.
 In other cases, a repeat application may cause an overdose.
-Using more product than label directions recommend is illegal and will not control pests more effectively, but will potentially leave harmful residues.
+Using more product than label directions recommend is illegal, costly, and will not control pests more effectively, but it will potentially leave harmful residues.

-The section of the label, “Directions for Use,” will list the rate of application effective for control of the target pest(s).
+The section of the label "Directions for Use" will list the rate of application effective for control of the target pest(s).
 Often the effective level of application will be listed as a range of rates, depending upon various conditions, such as environmental factors and the target pest's stage of growth (Figure 1).

+Figure 1.
 Example of rates listed in a pesticide labels "Directions for Use" section.

 Getting Started

-Because not all nozzles output the same amounts, EDIS Publication PI23 Boom Sprayer NozzlePerformance Test (http://edis.ifas.ufl.edu/PI015) explains how to correct for variations in nozzle output.
+Because not all nozzles output the same amounts, EDIS Publication PI23 Boom Sprayer Nozzle Performance Test (https://edis.ifas.ufl.edu/PI015) explains how to correct sprayers for variations in nozzle output.
 Before calibrating your broadcast boom sprayer, perform a nozzle uniformity check (Figure 2).

+Figure 2.
 Checking the uniformity of output from a broadcast boom sprayer.

 Basic Calibration Principles